 No, this article is not about deforestation but this is about me.
 I am a selfish person and most of the blog posts are about me or things that revolve around me.
 Being selfish has opened doors for me like never before.
 It's because of being selfish that I got the opportunity to introspect, and … Continue reading The Tree Of Life

-I have explained in detail about the word religion, it's essence, relevance, misuse, and misinterpretation, in my previous blog post.
+I have explained in detail about religion, it's essence, relevance, misuse, and misinterpretation, in my previous blog post.
 In this post, let us understand the meaning, genesis, essence of Hinduism.
 This is from my point-of-view after reading various ancient scriptures, understanding and limited knowledge of the subject.
-The term Hindu has been coined … Continue reading Hinduism Is Not A Religion But A Way Of Life; A Path To Religion
+Origin and meaning of Hinduism The term Hindu … Continue reading Hinduism Is Not A Religion But A Way Of Life; A Path To Religion

 I had always been mad over scientists and wanted to meet one.
 There was no opportunity before 2010 till I met Debjyoti Bardhan in a science popularization seminar organized in Prithvi Theatre by TIFR.
 The seminar provides a forum for informal discussions of interesting scientific issues outside a traditional academic setting.
 I was a regular attendee … Continue reading My Dear Scientist Friend, Gratitude!